 About Maynard Dixon (1875-1946)

-Dixon was born in Fresno, California into a family that had settled there after the civil war; aristocratic Virginia Confederates who found a new home in California.
+Dixon was an American painter born in Fresno, California into a family that had settled there after the civil war; aristocratic Virginia Confederates who found a new home in California.
 His mother, daughter of a Navy officer from San Francisco, loved to read the classics and was very educated herself - and encouraged the young boy in his writing and drawing.
-He later studied briefly with the great tonalist painter Arthur Mathews at the California School of Design, where he became close friends with Xavier Martinez and others of the famous “Bohemian Club”.
-To support himself, he accepted numerous illustration jobs.
+He later studied briefly with the great tonalist, American painter Arthur Mathews at the California School of Design, where he became close friends with Xavier Martinez and others of the famous “Bohemian Club”.
+To support himself, Maynard Dixon accepted numerous illustration jobs.
 Great illustrators were plentiful around the turn of the century, yet Dixon obtained work from the Overland Monthly and several San Francisco newspapers.

 In 1900, Dixon visited Arizona and New Mexico.
 This was the start of his lifelong passion for roaming the West.
 The next year he accompanied artist Edward Borein on a horseback trip through several Western states.
 In California, he illustrated books and magazines with Western themes.
 Some of his most memorable work from these early years appeared in Clarence Mulford’s books about Hopalong Cassidy.
 For a time, he lived in New York with his young wife and baby daughter Constance but came back to the west where he said he could create “honest art of the west” - not the romanticized versions he was being paid to create.
 The marriage ended as well, and he began a new life in San Francisco.

-Influenced in part by the Panama Pacific International Exposition of 1915, Dixon began to search for a new expression, moving away from impressionism and into a simpler, more modern style.
+Influenced in part by the Panama Pacific International Exposition of 1915, artist Maynard Dixon began to search for a new expression, moving away from impressionism and into a simpler, more modern style.
 Meeting and marrying Dorothea Lange, a portrait photographer from the East also appears to have had a great influence on his art.
-The two married in 1920, and by 1925, the year their first son Daniel was born, Maynard’s expression had changed dramatically to even more powerful compositions, with the emphasis on design, color and drawing.
-A true modernist emerged.
+The two married in 1920, and by 1925, the year their first son Daniel was born.
+Maynard’s expression had changed dramatically to even more powerful compositions, with the emphasis on design, color and drawing.
+A true modernist emerged in the American painter.
 The power of low horizons and marching cloud formations, simplified and distilled, became his own brand - and at once - were both bold and mysterious.

 Dixon and Lange divorced in 1935.
 Two years later, he married prominent San Francisco muralist Edith Hamlin.
 The couple left San Francisco two years later for Southern Utah, the source of some of Dixon’s greatest art.
 He had returned to the inspiration of the land, where the spirit moved him and gave him the peace he sought.